joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/RpSsZbQ.png)

-* **The next thing you're going to do is select the size of your vm.
+* **The next thing you're going to do is select the size of your VM.
 This will allocate your CPU and Ram for your VM.
-I had some issues running my VM's with the Standard size.
-If you don't want to wait and see if your VM is slow I'll show how to change to size of your Vm.
+I had some issues running my VM with the Standard size.
+If you don't want to wait and see if your VM is slow I'll show how to change to size of your VM.
 Click on "See all sizes"**

 ![Alt Text](https://i.imgur.com/fmFNKEr.png)